nodertc/dtls/readme.md

 * `Event: timeout`

 Emitted if the socket times out from inactivity.
 This is only to notify that the socket has been idle.

+* `dtls.constants: Object`
+  - `cipherSuites: Object`
+  A full list supported cipher suites.
+See above for detailes.

 ### How to debug?